Event system introduction¶

 provide information about the event (such as what button was pressed,

-or the old and new value of a property).
+or the new value of a property).
 A custom

 class is used that inherits from

 class for objects that have properties and/or emit events.
 E.g. a